 JP then moved to Los Angeles, where he collaborated in award-winning pictures such as Martin Scorsese's Silence, Academy Award nominee for Best Cinematography; Dito Montiel’s Man Down, Best Film nominee at the Venice Film Festival; the documentary Looking at the Stars, Best Documentary nominee at the Los Angeles Film Festival, and winner of the Gold Medal at the 2015 Student Academy Awards; the TV Pilot Succeeding at Life, winner of a Drama Program/Series Award at the Accolade Global Film Festival; and the live-action animated short Mosquito: The Bite of Passage, winner of a Telly Award and nominated for a Student BAFTA.
 His short film Thunderstorm recently aired on television in the United States; and his indie web series pilot Bud & Buckles has reached over a quarter of million views on YouTube.

 As a director of photography, he lensed short films, music videos, and successful campaigns for Nokia, Red Balloon, Kayak, and Veet, as well as films for non-profit institutions such as Iridescent and Junior Blind of America.
 One of these films, Junior Blind Olympics, which he lensed and directed, was acclaimed with an Honorable Mention at the 2015 My Hero International Film Festival.

-Jean Paulo is represented by In Good Company®, a production company based in São Paulo focused on creating content for all media.
-He is currently working on the feature O Caso Morel, based of the first romance written by Rubem Fonseca, alongside the acclaimed director Suzana Amaral (Hora da Estrela, Hotel Atlântico, Uma Vida em Segredo).
+Jean Paulo is currently working on the feature O Caso Morel, based of the first romance written by Rubem Fonseca, alongside the acclaimed writer/director Suzana Amaral (Hora da Estrela, Hotel Atlântico, Uma Vida em Segredo).